Add Math Equations to PowerPoint Presentations in C#

 - Integral(MathIntegralTypes, String, String, MathLimitLocations)

 Both Nary and Integral methods create and return the N-ary operator represented by the INaryOperator type.
-In Nary method, the MathNaryOperatorTypes enumeration specifies the type of operator: summation, union, etc., not including integrals.
-In Integral method, there is the specialized operation Integral with the enumeration of integral types MathIntegralTypes.
+In the Nary method, the MathNaryOperatorTypes enumeration specifies the type of operator—such as summation or union—excluding integrals.
+In the Integral method, a specialized operation for integrals is provided, using the MathIntegralTypes enumeration.

 Example: